imarc/handbook/backend.markdown

 ## Development Environment

 iMarc’s target development and production platform is:
- - Linux or FreeBSD operating system
+ - Ubuntu LTS (Latest)
  - Apache 2.2+
- - PHP 5.2+
+ - PHP 5.3+
- - PostgreSQL 8.3+
+ - PostgreSQL 8.4+

-The PHP library we use is [Flourish](http://www.flourishlib.com).
+The PHP library we are most proficient with is [Flourish](http://www.flourishlib.com).
 Documentation can be found at [http://flourishlib.com/docs](http://flourishlib.com/docs).